-Cider, however, does tend to stick to lower, sub-7% alcohol by volume due to some antiquated liquor tax laws and general consumer well-being, but there are still some cider makers who find their way around that, or simply in spite of it.
-Here are some high-octane ciders to get your apple fix before fall.
+Cider, however, does tend to stick to lower, sub-7% alcohol by volume due to some antiquated liquor tax laws and general consumer well-being, but there are still some cider makers who find their way around that or simply in spite of it.
+We’ve curated only some of the best high-octane ciders to get your apple fix this fall.

-Ask around a few cidermakers for high-ABV recommendations and they’ll often point you to Eden.
-The cider maker generally has three main ice ciders, Heirloom Ice Cider (10%), Windfall Orchard Ice Cider (9%), and Honeycrisp Ice Cider (10%).
+Ask around for high-ABV recommendations and cider makers will often point you to Eden.
+The cider maker generally has three main ice ciders: Heirloom Ice Cider (10%), Windfall Orchard Ice Cider (9%), and Honeycrisp Ice Cider (10%).
 They’ve all won awards at the Great Lakes International Cider Competition, the most prestigious of the sort, including the Heirloom Blend this year.
-Eden also has more specialty ice ciders, like its Cellar Series, Brandy Barrel Heirloom and Northern Spy Barrel-aged.
-Eden also has a three-month Ice Ciders of the Month Club available on its website.
+Eden also has more specialty ice ciders, like its Cellar Series, Brandy Barrel Heirloom, and Northern Spy Barrel-aged.

 Ryan Burk, that guy on the TV who talks about Angry Orchard, sure can make some ciders.
 The Angry Orchard line of ciders goes much deeper than those in the liquor store cooler and dives into an eclectic range with the Ciderhouse Collection, many of which run high in alcohol.
 Strawman is a 10% farmhouse cider, while Walden Hollow is an 8% heirloom cider.
 Angry Orchard also ventures into a bubbly carbonated cider with The Muse and ice cider with Iceman.